Information Technology: Academic Information

 The Software Engineering and Management certificate program is designed primarily for industry practitioners who are involved in software engineering activities and who would like to enhance their formal education in software engineering and acquire the most modern development practices without completing a full master's degree.

-Learn more about the the Graduate Certificate in Software Engineering and Management in the KU Catalog.
+Learn more about the Graduate Certificate in Software Engineering and Management in the KU Catalog.

 Flexibile